 As an apprentice, students will earn professional certifications in the cyber field.
 Along with the relevant technical skills, students will finish the program job-ready.
 Interested students can apply through the Texas A&M technology services website.

 The average cyber security apprenticeship salary is $48,870 per year, according to ZipRecruiter.
 The factors that could influence pay include skill level, grant funds, and years of experience.
 However, keep in mind that paid cyber security apprenticeship programs are not always available.
 Some programs require students to pay fees during the process.

 Cyber Security Apprenticeship Requirements

-There are several levels of cyber security apprenticeships, and each has specific requirements.
+There are several levels of cyber security apprenticeships and each has specific requirements.
 These programs often favor candidates with IT experience and those who already have a degree or certificate, but it depends on the program.
 To apply for an apprenticeship, you first need to find out the requirements to make sure you’re eligible.

-The cyber security apprenticeship application requirements differ depending on the program you are joining.
+Cyber security apprenticeship application requirements differ depending on the program you are joining.
 Some programs require applicants to be 18 or older, have a high school diploma, have a degree, or have practical experience in the IT field.
 They will ask for a written application in most cases.